 FUSES: The Model 9910 utilizes switching power supplies that operate over the voltage range of 90-260VAC, 50/60Hz.
-These units incorporate resettable fuses.
-To reset the instrument must be powered down for 10 seconds before turning the power back on.
+This unit incorporates resettable fuses.
+To reset, the instrument must be powered down for 10 seconds before turning the power back on.